On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

 \subsubsection{Physics-based loss terms}

 The flow physics loss penalizes residuals of the carrier-phase governing equations,

 where $\boldsymbol{e}_\mathrm{f}$ is the residual vector associated with the governing flow equations within $\mathcal{V} \times \mathcal{T}$.
 For domains with transient boundaries, the space--time domain is not the simple Cartesian product of $\mathcal{V}$ and $\mathcal{T}$; see \citet{Tang2025} for details on handling such situations.
 While most LPT DA algorithms are restricted to incompressible flows, the present framework can be extended to compressible configurations with minimal modification.
-Appendix~\ref{app: carrier} summarizes the governing equations used in this study, including incompressible turbulent flows and a compressible example involving a conical shock wave followed by an expansion fan.
+Appendix~\ref{app: carrier} summarizes the governing equations used in this study.

 The particle physics loss is based on residuals from an equation of motion for the disperse phase,